FoodAdvisorProject/FoodAdvisorAndroid/README.md

-# FoodAdvisorAndrord
+# FoodAdvisorAndroid
-Source code of Foodadvisor's android app
+Source code of FoodAdvisor's android app.

+Please see more info on Docs repo.